qdrant/qdrant-js/packages/qdrant-js/README.md

 import {QdrantClient} from '@qdrant/qdrant-js/grpc'; // gRPC client
 ```

 It is recommended to use the REST (OpenAPI-based) client initially, since REST tends to be easier to debug.
 Switch to gRPC when you're APIs are working for increase performance.
-Bare in mind that for small-size request, REST may be of equal if not more performance than gRPC. gRPC incurs a tiny conversion cost but goes easier on the wire, which makes a difference with big data chunks.
+Bear in mind that for small-size request, REST may be of equal if not more performance than gRPC. gRPC incurs a tiny conversion cost but goes easier on the wire, which makes a difference with big data chunks.

 ## Contributing